heggy231/todoList/README.md

 Overall lesson from V4:
 - Why object?
 Object is a great way to represent more complicated data with properties on it.
+- Using dot notation:
+this.todos[position].todoText = todoText;
+- Toggling boolean value T/F by using bang operator (!) (which gives opposite of what comes after it)
+- true, !true > false